 A Power Take-Off

 Some of the more useful attachments require a ‘power take-off’ feature on garden tractors.
-The power take off is a shaft which is spun by the garden tractor’s motor.
+The power take-off is a shaft that is spun by the garden tractor’s motor.
 This shaft provides power to various attachments like snow blowers or ground tillers.
-Garden tractors with a power take off are usually more expensive than those without it.
+Garden tractors with a power take-off are usually more expensive than those without it.

 Top Garden Tractors

-Below our team of experts list and review some of the top garden tractors on the market today.
+Below is our team of experts’ list and review of some of the top garden tractors on the market today.